python/cpython/Doc/library/itertools.rst

    data where the internal structure has been flattened (for example, a multi-line report may list a name field on every third line).

-   Rough equivalent without error checking for negative indices or *step* size of zero::
+   Rough equivalent without error checking for negative indices or a *step* size of zero::

       def islice(iterable, *args):